 I was so good at trailer training, so slow and so affirmative, that I could even show off a bit.
 But then some clients I really liked asked me to help with their gelding.
 They were good people who had a horse trailer that fit their horse like a string bikini fits Edgar Rice Burro.
 I told them the trailer was too small, and my clients said they were sorry.
 They didn’t have the money for a new trailer and in case of an emergency, would I train their gelding to get into this death trap?
 I am ashamed to say I did.
 The partition didn’t come out so his ribs pressed metal on both sides and his ears brushed the roof.
 He calmly loaded and unloaded, and my clients were happy with me.
 The gelding showed us grace that we didn’t deserve, I’ve felt bad about it for decades and I’ve never done it again.
 Buy a trailer that fits your horse, I’m proud to blurt out.
 Too late for you, kind Sir, but you became my gift to the others.
 I refuse in your name.
 You’re welcome, good boy.

 For the startlingly beautiful black and white paint who returned from training as a two-year-old in a spade bit.
 Naturally, things came apart, and she spent the next few years in a pasture before I met her.
 At our first lesson, she stood quietly at the mounting block but then refused to walk forward.
 I refused to fight with her.
 It was a hard sell to her owner but the methods that broke her wouldn’t be what fixed her.
 After weeks of shallow breathing and yawning, she could walk out on a neckring.
 I’ve watched the tense horses compete in spade bits with riders, one hand on the reins, manipulating obstacles at speed.
 Do people know what is holding the horse’s head on the vertical, or see they cannot move freely or breathe deeply?
 I’ve been lectured about the “beauty” of training up to spade bits, maturing a horse gradually until they are “finished”, a literal term.
 How is this horsemanship?
-It’s more comparable to the slow-motion grooming of a young girl for sexual assault.
+It’s more comparable to the slow-motion grooming of a young girl for abuse.
 Not destroying them all at once, but slowly enough that the worst soul-killing control is called an art, ignoring the horse’s eyes going black with dread.
 Yes, I went there.

 The crazy part is that everyone agrees spades are the harshest bit, even those who use them.
 But too often untrained riders use a stronger bit when the opposite is needed.
 We’ll change a bit before we think to change our hands.
 So I